Acro-polis/constitution/Holiday Policy.md

 For the part time *contracted* worker owners there is no compensation at this moment but our goal is to realize this in the coming  12 months.
 This is because it requires time We need to find out the legal possibilities in each country for this.

-### Active participants
+### Contributors
-There is no compensation for vacation for the active participants.
-The active participants get paid for the hours they work on a Project.
+There is no compensation for vacation for the Contributors.
+The Contributors get paid for the hours they work on a Project.

 ## Process
-Every member of Polis, either Active participant or Worker-owner should communicate their absence due to vacation in the following manner, so that everyone can enjoy their holiday without being disturbed.
+Every member of Polis, either Contributor or Worker-owner should communicate their absence due to vacation in the following manner, so that everyone can enjoy their holiday without being disturbed.
 1. Mention your holiday in the shared Polis Holiday agenda.
 2. Share your holiday with your team or others affected by your absence in a timely manner so that you can transfer work that needs to be continued during your absence to your team members.
 3. Use the wiki [https://wiki.polis.global/en/Administration Guidelines](https://wiki.polis.global/en/Administration%20Guidelines) to administrate your vacation hours in the right way to receive compensation.